Navigation

 What is the best time of year to visit Tasmania?

 Tassie is a stunner year round.
-The peak season runs from December to March, when days are long and warm, ideal for hiking, cycling, and outdoor dining.
-However, the shoulder months of October–November and March–April offer fewer crowds, lower prices, and beautiful conditions.
-Winter (June–August) is best for whisky trail touring, truffle hunting, and seeing Cradle Mountain dusted with snow.
+The peak season runs from December to March, when days are long and warm, ideal for hiking, cycling and outdoor dining.
+However, the shoulder months, from October to November and March to April, offer fewer crowds, lower prices and beautiful conditions.
+Winter falls between June and August, and is best for whisky trail touring, truffle hunting and seeing Cradle Mountain dusted with snow.

 How many days do you need in Tasmania?

 Most visitors find 7–10 days is ideal for covering the main highlights without rushing.
-If you want to include islands like Bruny Island or King Island, or explore the remote west coast, two weeks gives you more breathing room.
+Two weeks offers more breathing room if you want to include Bruny or King Island, or explore the remote west coast.

 Do you need a car to get around Tasmania?

 Yes, a rental car or campervan is the best way to explore Tasmania.
-Public transport is limited outside Hobart and Launceston, and many of the best experiences (farm gates, cellar doors, trailheads, coastal lookouts) are off the main routes.
+Outside Hobart and Launceston, public transport is limited, and many standout experiences lie off the main roads.
 Roads are well-maintained and distances are short.

 Is Tasmania good for families?

 Tasmania is excellent for families.
-Wildlife sanctuaries, short coastal walks, bike parks with beginner trails, and interactive food experiences like truffle hunting all work well for kids.
+From wildlife sanctuaries and gentle coastal walks to beginner bike trails and hands‑on food experiences like truffle hunting, there’s plenty to keep kids engaged.
 Many guided walks and tours cater to a range of ages and fitness levels.

 What food is Tasmania known for?